sigmoidal/Coronasurveys-web/info/FAQ/README.md

 - We do want to request your health information.
 It is too personal.

 - Getting the aggregate information of your contacts allows us to reach a larger fraction of the population.
+For instance, if we receive 100 responses each reporting about 100 persons, we have information of 10,000 people.

+### How often should I fill in the survey?

+Ideally once a day even if your response does not change.
+This allows us to gain confidence in our data.
+If you cannot answer daily, please do so as often as possible.
+We ask you not to answer multiple times a day for the same geographical region.
+But you can answer once a day for different regions or countries.

+### What if I know people that fell ill and recovered.
+Should I count them?

+Yes!

+### What if I know people that fell ill and died.
+Should I count them?

+Yes, and please accept our condolences.

+### Should me and my spouse participate separately in the survey?

+Yes, please.